ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 This package is designed to be used with Granta MI Data Flow.
 The integration works as follows:

 #.
-At a preconfigured point in a workflow, Data Flow will trigger a Python script.
-At this point the workflow is paused.
+At a defined point in a workflow Data Flow triggers a Python script and pauses the workflow until the script resumes
+   the workflow.
 #.
-The Python script performs preconfigured business logic, potentially utilizing additional Ansys or third-party Python
+The Python script executes, potentially utilizing additional Ansys or third-party Python packages.
-   packages.
 #.
 At a defined point in the Python script (generally the end), the Python script instructs Data Flow to resume the
    workflow.
 #.
 The Python script ends.